dyninst/dyninst/docs/dataflowAPI/public/slicing.h.rst

   functions are provided to allow dynamic control over the behavior of the :cpp:class:`Slicer`.

-  .. cpp:function:: Predicates()

-    Constructs a default predicate that only searches for intraprocedural dataflow dependencies.

   .. cpp:type:: std::pair<ParseAPI::Function *, int> StackDepth_t

     Stack depth of a function.